 Dissolved oxygen is essential for a healthy fisheries habitat.
 Dissolved oxygen depletion is a problem in the study area in summer and in winter due to a variety of reasons.
 Conway Lake is relatively shallow with abundant aquatic vegetation.
 During the winter, excessive water enters Phillipi Lake through openings that are eroding, creating unsuitable habitat conditions for overwintering backwater fish.
 Shore Slough has less than optimal fish habitat conditions as a result of sedimentation and the high flows from Phillipi Lake.

-Lower Pool 10 Islands restoration project is a side channel/island complex located on the Iowa side of the Mississippi River navigation channel in Pool 10, about one mile upstream from Lock and Dam 10 in Guttenberg, Iowa.
-The proposed project goals include protecting and restoring island complexes in this 1,000 acre area that would restore and enhance quality habitat for native and desirable species by reducing suspended solid concentrations and reducing wind fetch.
+The Lower Pool 10 Islands are part of the Upper Mississippi River Restoration (UMRR) Program.
+The site is a 1,000-acre side channel and island complex located on the Iowa side of the Mississippi River navigation channel in Pool 10, about one mile upstream from Lock and Dam 10 in Guttenberg, Iowa.
+The site lies within the Upper Mississippi River National Wildlife and Fish Refuge.